 Undergraduate and coursework students

-If you would like to request additional leave beyond the standard one-year period or two semesters, this is called "extra leave".
-Extra leave is only approved in exceptional circumstances, such as documented ongoing illness, and approval from Stop 1 is required.
+If you would like to request additional leave beyond the standard one-year period or two semesters, this is called 'extra leave'.
+Extra leave is only approved in exceptional circumstances such as documented ongoing illness, and approval is required.

 Check the Graduate Research Hub for instructions on taking leave.